01-edu/public/subjects/forum/authentication.en.md

 ### Instructions

-- Your project must have implemented at least the two authentication examples given must be implemented.
+- Your project must have implemented at least the two authentication examples given.
 - Your project must be written in **Go**.
 - The code must respect the [**good practices**](https://public.01-edu.org/subjects/good-practices.en).